By Shanon Roberts, on 4 April 2023

 While locally targeted social ads are a great way to market internationally, building up your global SEO is a better long-term approach.
 If you’ve already established a foreign market for your products, investing in your SEO is highly recommended.

 International marketing will likely require you to have separate language versions of your website, maximize your SEO, and provide a smooth UX for consumers by using hreflang tags in your code.
-A good practice is using canonical links to let Google know that your versions of the same site are not duplicate content.
+A good practice is using canonical links to let Google know that the different versions of your site are not duplicate content.
 Hreflang tags serve up the appropriate version of your site to your users based on their location and therefore, reduce bounce rates.

 Location Specific Social Accounts

-Like having multiple language versions of your site, you might also consider doing the same for social accounts.
+Like having multiple language versions of your site, you might want consider doing the same for your social media accounts.
 People want content in their native language and it helps you as a marketer to connect with them in any and every way possible.
 That being said, if you run a relatively small operation it might be overkill to maintain international social accounts.

 So far we’ve covered some fundamentals of international marketing.
 Now let’s look at examples of how brands have successfully executed global marketing strategies.